 People with disability are more likely to experience violence than people without.
 In 2019, a Royal Commission was established to shed light on Violence, Abuse, Neglect and Exploitation of people with disability.

-It's commonly called the Disability Royal.
-Commission (DRC) and is due to report its findings in September 2023.
-When reporting violence against people with disability, it's important to understand the various forms of abuse and avoid inadvertently blaming or dehumanising the victim.
+It's commonly called the Disability Royal Commission (DRC) and, after more than four years of inquiry, it handed down its findings in September 2023.